SocksTheWolf/domain-redirects/README.md

 # domain-redirects
 Simple repository for setting up DigitalOcean Static Apps for doing domain redirects.

 By default, your base application will redirect to https://example.com, but you can change this in your domain settings once you've deployed to DigitalOcean using the button below:

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/SocksTheWolf/domain-redirects/tree/main&refcode=b6f00eb15df2)

 (Small Disclosure Note: I inject my refcode into the project setup URL, so if you ever buy anything on DigitalOcean, I get a small cut, but this entire project is free for up to 3 uses, so I'll probably not make anything)

+---
-You can click Skip to Review and then build the application.
-Everything is set up for you so you do not have to pay anything.
+You can click "Skip to Review" and then click "Create Resources".

+I have made sure to set up everything that it will not cost you any money.

 # Configuring Domains